 Jacaranda is a genus of 49 species of flowering plants native to tropical and subtropical areas.
-They thrive in full sun and sandy soil and once established are fairly drought tolerant and have few insect or disease issues.
+They thrive in full sun and sandy soil and once established are fairly drought tolerant with few insect or disease issues.
 That said, they can, especially young and newly transplanted trees, begin to turn yellow and drop leaves.

 Young plants are also more susceptible to cold temperatures than mature trees.
-Mature plants can survive down to 19 F. (-7 C.) while tender young trees may not survive such temperature dips.
+Mature plants can survive down to 19 degrees F. (-7 C.) while tender young trees may not survive such temperature dips.
 If your region gets this cold, it is advisable to move the tree indoors where it will be protected from the cold.

 If the jacaranda has yellow leaves due to a lack or surfeit of water, there are a couple of ways to try and treat the problem.
 First, you need to identify if the issue is too much or too little water.
-If the jacaranda is stressed from too little water, the leaves yellow, wilt and drop prematurely.
+If the jacaranda is stressed from too little water the leaves yellow, wilt, and drop prematurely.